RAF Bardney and Bomber Command

 Nuremburg

-Again there was to be no respite for the Bomber Command crews following the Battle Of Berlin, operations took place on 25/26 and 26/27 March to Aulnoye & Essen respectively.
-On 30/31 March an operation was planned to Nuremberg, this raid was to go down in the history of Bomber Command for all the wrong reasons and was to stamp another record in the book, which for future historians, would make very grim reading.
+Again there was to be no respite for the Bomber Command crews following the Battle of Berlin.
+Operations took place on 25/26 and 26/27 March to Aulnoye and Essen, respectively.
+On 30/31 March, Nuremberg was the target, and this raid would go down in the history of Bomber Command for all the wrong reasons.
+Another stamp in the record book would be made, which would make bleak reading for future historians.

-The Main Force was sent on the eight hour round trip to Nuremberg on 30/31 March, despite reports that weather conditions were not favourable for the raid.
-In total 795 five aircraft were dispatched and in bright moonlight were met by the Luftwaffe's night fighters which on the flight to the target accounted for 82 of the Command's aircraft.
-Conditions on the night also led to contrails forming which made it all the easier for the night fighters to see and intercept their quarry.
-In total 94 aircraft were lost on the raid, which was to be Bomber Command's biggest loss on one raid of the war.
+The Main Force was sent on the 8-hour round trip to Nuremberg, despite reports that weather conditions were not favourable for the raid.
+In total, 795 bombers were dispatched, and, in bright moonlight, the Luftwaffe's night fighters were met, which accounted for 82 of the Command's aircraft on the flight to the target.
+Conditions on the night also led to contrails forming, making it easier for the night fighters to see and intercept their quarry.
+In total, 94 aircraft were lost on the raid, Bomber Command's most significant loss on one operation of the war.

-A further ten aircraft crashed in England and one was written off due to severe battle damage.
-The bombing of Nuremberg was ineffective and at least 120 aircraft bombed Schweinfurt, the cause of this being poor navigation brought on by badly forecast winds.
-No 9 Squadron dispatched 16 Lancasters to Nuremberg which resulted in 1 being lost, W5006 WS-X, to a Bf 110 night fighter.
-In light of the night's events 9 Squadron had fared well, the crews upon once learning of the scale of the losses must have breathed a sigh of relief at Bardney as they settled in for a well earned sleep at the end of their debriefs.
-It should be considered when looking at the losses sustained at Bardney, that this was being emulated across countless Bomber Command airfields in Britain, multiply the losses up and it is not hard to see how the final count of bomber crews who did not live to fight another day reached 55,573 by the war's end.
+A further 10 aircraft crashed in England, and 1 was written off due to severe battle damage.
+The bombing of Nuremberg was ineffective, and at least 120 bombers dropped their loads on Schweinfurt, the cause of this being poor navigation brought on by poorly forecast winds.
+No. 9 Squadron dispatched 16 Lancasters to Nuremberg, resulting in 1 lost, W5006 WS-X, to a Bf 110 night fighter.
+Although in light of the night's events, No. 9 Squadron had fared well, the crews, upon learning of the scale of the losses, must have breathed a sigh of relief at Bardney as they settled in for a well-earned sleep at the end of their debriefs.
+When looking at Bardney's losses, it should be considered that this was emulated across many Bomber Command airfields in Britain.
+Multiply the losses up, and it is not hard to see how the final count of bomber crews who did not live to fight another day reached 55,573 by the war's end.

 D-Day Preparations

 The first three months of 1944 had been a torrid time for Bomber Command with heavy losses among aircraft and crews, the sad outcome of this was there was little to show in the way of results for the effort expended.
-With D-Day in the planning stage it was on the 14 April that Bomber Command came under the control of Supreme Headquarters Allied Expeditionary Force (SHAEF), with bombing operations changing from strategic to tactical.
+With D-Day in the planning stage, on 14 April, Bomber Command came under the control of Supreme Headquarters Allied Expeditionary Force (SHAEF).
+Bombing operations were changing from strategic to tactical.
 Raids were switched to targets in Occupied Europe and the transportation system in Western Germany.
 Harris was not all pleased that the efforts of Bomber Command were being used in such a way, but he gave his full support to the Directive he had been given.
-He was however, allowed a bit of leeway as the Directive also stated "Bomber Command will continue to be employed in accordance with their main aim of disorganizing German industry".
+He was, however, allowed a bit of leeway as the Directive also stated, "Bomber Command will continue to be employed in accordance with their main aim of disorganizing German industry".

-In the period from 1 April to 6 June 1944 Bomber Command undertook raids to targets throughout Occupied Europe, Germany as well as mine laying and operations in support of the Special Operations Executive (SOE).
+From 1 April to 6 June 1944 Bomber Command undertook raids to targets throughout Occupied Europe, Germany, and mine laying and operations in support of the Special Operations Executive (SOE).

 Nuremburg

-Again there was to be no respite for the Bomber Command crews following the Battle Of Berlin, operations took place on 25/26 and 26/27 March to Aulnoye & Essen respectively.
-On 30/31 March an operation was planned to Nuremberg, this raid was to go down in the history of Bomber Command for all the wrong reasons and was to stamp another record in the book, which for future historians, would make very grim reading.
+Again there was to be no respite for the Bomber Command crews following the Battle of Berlin.
+Operations took place on 25/26 and 26/27 March to Aulnoye and Essen, respectively.
+On 30/31 March, Nuremberg was the target, and this raid would go down in the history of Bomber Command for all the wrong reasons.
+Another stamp in the record book would be made, which would make bleak reading for future historians.

-The Main Force was sent on the eight hour round trip to Nuremberg on 30/31 March, despite reports that weather conditions were not favourable for the raid.
-In total 795 five aircraft were dispatched and in bright moonlight were met by the Luftwaffe's night fighters which on the flight to the target accounted for 82 of the Command's aircraft.
-Conditions on the night also led to contrails forming which made it all the easier for the night fighters to see and intercept their quarry.
-In total 94 aircraft were lost on the raid, which was to be Bomber Command's biggest loss on one raid of the war.
+The Main Force was sent on the 8-hour round trip to Nuremberg, despite reports that weather conditions were not favourable for the raid.
+In total, 795 bombers were dispatched, and, in bright moonlight, the Luftwaffe's night fighters were met, which accounted for 82 of the Command's aircraft on the flight to the target.
+Conditions on the night also led to contrails forming, making it easier for the night fighters to see and intercept their quarry.
+In total, 94 aircraft were lost on the raid, Bomber Command's most significant loss on one operation of the war.

-A further ten aircraft crashed in England and one was written off due to severe battle damage.
-The bombing of Nuremberg was ineffective and at least 120 aircraft bombed Schweinfurt, the cause of this being poor navigation brought on by badly forecast winds.
-No 9 Squadron dispatched 16 Lancasters to Nuremberg which resulted in 1 being lost, W5006 WS-X, to a Bf 110 night fighter.
-In light of the night's events 9 Squadron had fared well, the crews upon once learning of the scale of the losses must have breathed a sigh of relief at Bardney as they settled in for a well earned sleep at the end of their debriefs.
-It should be considered when looking at the losses sustained at Bardney, that this was being emulated across countless Bomber Command airfields in Britain, multiply the losses up and it is not hard to see how the final count of bomber crews who did not live to fight another day reached 55,573 by the war's end.
+A further 10 aircraft crashed in England, and 1 was written off due to severe battle damage.
+The bombing of Nuremberg was ineffective, and at least 120 bombers dropped their loads on Schweinfurt, the cause of this being poor navigation brought on by poorly forecast winds.
+No. 9 Squadron dispatched 16 Lancasters to Nuremberg, resulting in 1 lost, W5006 WS-X, to a Bf 110 night fighter.
+Although in light of the night's events, No. 9 Squadron had fared well, the crews, upon learning of the scale of the losses, must have breathed a sigh of relief at Bardney as they settled in for a well-earned sleep at the end of their debriefs.
+When looking at Bardney's losses, it should be considered that this was emulated across many Bomber Command airfields in Britain.
+Multiply the losses up, and it is not hard to see how the final count of bomber crews who did not live to fight another day reached 55,573 by the war's end.

 D-Day Preparations

 The first three months of 1944 had been a torrid time for Bomber Command with heavy losses among aircraft and crews, the sad outcome of this was there was little to show in the way of results for the effort expended.
-With D-Day in the planning stage it was on the 14 April that Bomber Command came under the control of Supreme Headquarters Allied Expeditionary Force (SHAEF), with bombing operations changing from strategic to tactical.
+With D-Day in the planning stage, on 14 April, Bomber Command came under the control of Supreme Headquarters Allied Expeditionary Force (SHAEF).
+Bombing operations were changing from strategic to tactical.
 Raids were switched to targets in Occupied Europe and the transportation system in Western Germany.
 Harris was not all pleased that the efforts of Bomber Command were being used in such a way, but he gave his full support to the Directive he had been given.
-He was however, allowed a bit of leeway as the Directive also stated "Bomber Command will continue to be employed in accordance with their main aim of disorganizing German industry".
+He was, however, allowed a bit of leeway as the Directive also stated, "Bomber Command will continue to be employed in accordance with their main aim of disorganizing German industry".

-In the period from 1 April to 6 June 1944 Bomber Command undertook raids to targets throughout Occupied Europe, Germany as well as mine laying and operations in support of the Special Operations Executive (SOE).
+From 1 April to 6 June 1944 Bomber Command undertook raids to targets throughout Occupied Europe, Germany, and mine laying and operations in support of the Special Operations Executive (SOE).

-One raid on 3/4 May led to 42 Lancasters being lost including 1 that had flown from Bardney.
-The raid was to Mailly-Le-Camp in France where a German military camp was situated.
-A combination of delays caused by issues with radio communications resulted in bombers circling waiting for the order to attack.
+One raid on 3/4 May led to 42 Lancasters being lost, including 1 that had flown from Bardney.
+The operation was to Mailly-Le-Camp in France, where a German military camp was situated.
+A combination of delays caused by issues with radio communications resulted in bombers circling, waiting for the order to attack.
 The delay allowed Luftwaffe night fighters to arrive and to wreak havoc amongst the bombers.
-The attack itself resulted in 1,500 tons of bombs falling on the camp which destroyed barrack buildings, transport sheds, ammunition stores, vehicles and tanks.
+The attack resulted in 1,500 tons of bombs falling on the camp, which destroyed barrack buildings, transport sheds, ammunition stores, vehicles and tanks.

 |